Barcelona, map of shadows

 Music by Mikael Karlsson

-Libretto by Mallory Catlett
+Libretto and Stage Direction by Mallory Catlett

 Based on a play by Lluïsa Cunillé